 The brilliant No. 10 had dragged his team back into the game to lead at half time, after Romulo handed the Selecao an early advantage.

-Goals from Oscar and Hulk looked to have swung the balance once more in the favor of Mano Menezes' men after the break, but Federico Fernandez turned in a towering header to once more equalize.
+Goals from Oscar and Hulk looked to have swung the balance once more in the favour of Mano Menezes' men after the break, but Federico Fernandez turned in a towering header to once more equalise.
 That set the stage for the Barcelona star to hit his third of the evening, skipping past the Brazil back line before giving Rafael no chance in goal with his long-range effort.

 'La Pulga' hit again just minutes later, in an almost carbon copy of the first goal.
-Angel Di Maria this time spotted the gap between novice defensive pairing Juan and Bruno Uvini, and Messi took it alone once more to round Cabral and send his side into halftime 2-1 up.
+Angel Di Maria this time spotted the gap between novice defensive pairing Juan and Bruno Uvini, and Messi took it alone once more to round Cabral and send his side into half time 2-1 up.